AngeloCS2C/inspector_jack_dos/README.md

 Feedback Page (currently not fully functional; will update soon).
 Notes on This Version:
 This version ignores R8 optimizations due to dependency compatibility issues.
 As a result, the app is functional but not ready for deployemnt to the Play Store at this time.

+NOTE !!!!
+SOURCE CODE IS NOT BEEN UPDATED YET : THAT PATCH INCLUDES ONLINE REVIEWS USING FIREBASE AND NEW UI DESIGN